-- 1. In cases of illness (i.e., fever, vomiting) parent may be called to pick up said child.
-There are not have enough staff to care for a sick child.
-If there are symptoms of fever or signs of a communicable illness, or an intestinal illness causing vomiting or diarrhea, it is requested that the child stay home. - 2.
+- 1. In cases of illness (i.e., fever, vomiting), we will call you to pick up your child.
+We will not have enough staff after school to care for a sick child. - 2.
 Although the After School Program is less structured, children are expected to exercise discipline and self-control during activities.
-The activities are a privilege and children who need to be continually corrected during an activity will not be allowed to participate.
+The activities are a privilege and children who need to be continually disciplined during an activity will not be allowed to participate in it.
 Rules during study time are especially important and a disruptive child will be isolated from the group.
-Causes for dismissal are the following: - a) Persistent willful disobedience or disrespect - b) Violence or abuse towards other children or staff members - c) Destruction of school property - 3.
-Parents will be kept informed if there are problems with their child's behavior. - 4.
-The front entrance door is locked at 4:00 p.m.
-Parents picking up students after that time should ring the door bell inside the lobby. - 5.
-Please pick up your child by 5:30 p.m.
-Parents coming for their child after this time will be charged a \$10.00 late fee in addition to the hourly fee. - 6.
-Call 717-285-2000 to contact the After School Program monitor. - 7.
-Any child using the Before and/or After School Program must be registered.
+Causes for dismissal are the following: - a.
+Persistent willful disobedience or disrespect - b.
+Violence or abuse towards other children or staff members - c.
+Destruction of school property

+Parents will be kept informed if there are problems with a child's behavior.

+- 3. The After School Program ends at 5:30 p.m. - 4.
+Parents needing to contact the After School Program, outside of normal office hours, should call 717-285-2000 and choose the Afterschool Program option.